jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _Good judgement comes from experience, and experience comes from bad judgement._ ― Attributed to many

+_Experience is a cruel teacher because she gives you the test first, the lesson afterwards._ ― Vernon Law

+_You haven’t mastered a tool until you understand when it should not be used._ ― Kelsey Hightower

 _In software development, “perfect” is a verb, not an adjective.
 There is no perfect process.
 There is no perfect design.
 There are no perfect stories.
 You can, however, perfect your process, your design, and your stories._ ― Kent Beck

 _All programmers are optimists._ ― Frederick P. Brooks Jr.